ayitbarek/project-chelated-minerals/README.md

-# Chelated Minerals and Gut Microbiome of Sows
+# Chelated Minerals and Gut Microbiome of Gestation Sows pre- and post-farrowing

 This project investigates how chelated mineral supplementation influences the gut microbiome of sows during gestation and lactation.